Fujifilm X-T10 vs X-T20

 |Fujifilm X-A10« »||-||-||4/5||-||4/5||Dec 2016||399||-||Fujifilm X-A10|

-|Fujifilm X-A2« »||-||-||4.5/5||4/5||4.5/5||Jan 2015||399||-|
+|Fujifilm X-A2« »||-||-||4.5/5||4/5||4.5/5||Jan 2015||399||-||Fujifilm X-A2|

-The review scores listed above should be treated with care, though.
+The above review scores should be interpreted with care, though.
 The ratings were established in reference to similarly priced cameras that were available in the market at the time of the review.
 Hence, a score should always be seen in the context of the camera's market launch date and its price, and comparisons of ratings among very different cameras or across long time periods have little meaning.
-Also, kindly note that some of the listed sites have over time developped their review approaches and their reporting style.
+Also, please note that some of the review sites have changed their methodology and reporting over time.

 Other camera comparisons